I Finally Found Her (And She Still Knows How to Dance)

-Tonight I danced on an Indonesian beach like no one was watching, Gran, and remembered the moment I was terrified I'd lose her again.
+Tonight I danced on an Indonesian beach like no one was watching, Gran.
+And I remembered the moment I was terrified I'd lose her again.

 Dear Gran,

 The sun has just set over the Flores Sea, painting the sky in shades of coral and gold that no camera could capture.
 I'm sitting on the sand now, legs still shaky from dancing, my hair tangled with salt and wind.
-My Indonesian friend's French boyfriend brought his portable DJ deck to the beach, and for the past two hours, the four of us girls and our partners danced to house music like there was no tomorrow.
+My Indonesian friend's French boyfriend brought his portable DJ deck to the beach.
+For the past two hours, the four of us girls and our partners danced to house music like there was no tomorrow.

 We didn't care who was watching.
 We just moved and laughed and lost ourselves in the rhythm.
-I didn't think twice about getting up to dance, didn't need a drink to loosen my inhibitions, didn't worry about how I looked.
+I didn't think twice about getting up to dance.
+I didn't need a drink to loosen my inhibitions.
+And I didn't care how I looked.
 We drank iced tea and danced until it was too dark to see each other's faces, guided only by the music and pure joy.

 Eight years ago, Gran, I would have needed three glasses of wine before I'd even consider dancing.
 Tonight, I was the first one up, pulling my friends into the waves to dance with our feet in the surf.

-Watching the last light fade over these Indonesian waters, I'm thinking about that terrifying day when I almost lost her - the woman who dances freely, who I'd just found again after so many years of hiding.
+Watching the last light fade over these Indonesian waters.
+I'm thinking about that terrifying day when I almost lost myself.
+The woman who dances freely, whom I'd just found again after so many years of hiding.

 She was me.
 The real me.

-That plucky-hearted, free-spirited girl I once was - she was still there, under the cast-iron mould of who I'd become.
+That plucky-hearted, free-spirited girl I once was was still there.
+Under the cast-iron mold of whom I'd become.
 And it terrified me to think I might lose her again.

 As that plane settled into cruising altitude, I knew it was up to me to keep her alive.
 I didn't want to go back to the life I'd been living.
 I liked who I'd found.
 I loved travelling, discovering new places, meeting people with open hearts.